yireo/Yireo_EmailTester2/FAQ.md

-# PHP requirement not met
+# Some PHP requirement is not met
 Our extension is developed to incorporate newer PHP features like type hinting, spaceship operators and terniary operators.
 For this, we recommend that PHP is running at least version PHP 7.1, but we recommend PHP 7.2.
 The actual requirements are always documented in our
 `composer.json` file.